Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 # Complete a purchase

 To complete a purchase, you need to initiate the payment.
-At the Venduo POS pay desk, you have several options to complete the payment process, for instance by cash payment, by cashless payment or by voucher.
-You can also assign a discount to one or more items on the bill list or park a payment for a later time.
+At the Venduo POS pay desk, you have several options to complete the payment process, for instance by cash payment, by cashless payment, or by voucher.
+You can also assign a discount to one or more line items on the bill list or park a payment for a later time.

 ## Pay cash

-If a customer wishes to pay in cash, the payment process in the pay desk must be completed as follows.
+If a customer wants to pay cash, the payment process in the pay desk must be completed as follows.

 ### Manual input of the cash amount